conf-parsimonyandlearning/cpal-website/tracks.md

 site.baseurl}}/deadlines) for Recent Spotlight
 Track (Oct 10, 2023).
-Reviewing will be performed in a single-blind fashion (authors should not anonymize their submissions), and will be held with the same high quality bar with the Proceeding Track.
+Reviewing will be performed in a single-blind fashion (authors should not anonymize their submissions), and will be held with the same high quality bar with the Proceedings Track.